-Most experts agree that dogs should not be left on their own for any longer than 10 hours at any one time, although this is reduced to just four hours if they are left alone on a regular basis.
+Most dog experts agree that dogs should not be left on their own for any longer than 10 hours at any one time, although this is reduced to just four hours if they are left alone on a regular basis.

 What is Separation Anxiety for dogs?

-There are marked symptoms of separation anxiety, which include undertaking destructive behaviours, like chewing household furniture and other items, and incessant barking.
+There are marked symptoms of separation anxiety, which include undertaking destructive behaviors, like chewing household furniture and other items, and incessant barking.

 What are the causes of separation anxiety?

 There are lots of reasons a dog can get separation anxiety, but the reason is often emotional.